THE FILM: The Last of the Mohicans

 Tell me, did you find this scene as romantic as I did?
 What other scenes in The Last of the Mohicans spoke to you?
 Share your favorite with me in the comments below!

-Photo Credit: Twentieth Century Fox Film CorporationWant to help us spread the popularity of Romance in Entertainment?
-Share this article with your friends!
+Photo Credit: Twentieth Century Fox Film CorporationIf you enjoyed this article, please help us spread the word!
+Share with your friends or save to Pinterest to read later.